 Nationally, Dr. Linton is the Chair of the AAP She has co-authored several AAP Policy Statements, including Promoting Food Security for All Children (2015), Detention of Immigrant Children (2017), and Providing Care for Children in Immigrant Families (2019).
 In 2017, Dr. Linton was awarded the David T. Tayloe Sr. Award for Outstanding Community Service by the North Carolina Chapter of the AAP.
 Locally, Dr. Linton is the Upstate Representative for the SC Chapter of the American Academy of Pediatrics (AAP).

 Dr. Linton is a current fellow in the Robert Wood Johnson Foundation’s Culture of Health Leaders Program, a longitudinal leadership development opportunity focused on collaboration and transformative leadership to address health equity in communities.
-Dr. Linton is committed to incorporating a framework of equity, diversity, and inclusion in her role as the Assistant Dean for Admissions at the UofSC School of Medicine Greenville.
+Dr. Linton is committed to incorporating a framework of equity, diversity, and inclusion in her role as the Associate Dean for Admissions at the UofSC School of Medicine Greenville.